stitchlang/stitch/README.md

-An exploration on a scripting language.
-The basic syntax is:
+A scripting language to make it easy to write programs that are correct.
+This is an attempt to create a better alternative to languages like BASH.

+The purpose of this language is to create programs by "stitching" together other programs (maybe "stitch" is a good name for the language?).
+For programs that mainly implement new logic rather than calling other programs, another langauge like Python is better suited.
+Given this, the basic syntax of the language is:

 ```
 program args...
 program args...
 ```

-> NOTE: this is a scripting language, not a shell language, so the term "script" will be used instead "shell"

-* how to interpret the program string
-    - if it contains slashes, it is a file path
+The "program" string can be:

+* a builtin program (if it starts with the `$` character, like `$echo`)
+* a filename (if it contains any slash `/` characters)
-    - otherwise, it is a program in one of the PATH directories (NOTE: need builtin to resolve this, like $findprog)
+* otherwise, it is a program name (a file in one of the `PATH` directories)

-* if a command argument looks like one argument, it should be
+> NOTE: need a builtin to resolve program names like `$findprog NAME`

+Also note that when looking at a script, if something looks like a single argument, it should be.
+For example, `$myfile` should always be a single argument whether or not it contains whitespace.
+This is achieved by performing variable expansion after program arguments have been separated.
+To create mutiple arguments from a variable, array expansion is required.

 Special characters: